adobe-research/svgObjectModelGenerator/README.md

 * Type `grunt` in the command line to test JavaScript coding style the files.
 * Type `grunt test` to run tests.
 The same as `npm test`.
 * Type `grunt pixel` to generate and run visual comparison tests.
-To update screenshots, siply go to `./tests/visual/screenshots` and delete files that are wrong.
+To update screenshots, simply go to `./tests/visual/screenshots` and delete files that are wrong.
 * Type `grunt all` to run coding style, generic and visual tests.
 Good idea to do it before the final commit for pull request.

 ## Getting SVG out of Generator JSON file